wdporter/i-am-that-ebook/src/88-knowledge-by-the-mind-is-not-true-knowledge/readme.md

 <p><b>Maharaj:</b> All the three states are sleep to me.
 My waking state is
 beyond them.
 As I look at you, you all seem asleep, dreaming up words of your own.
 I am aware, for I imagine nothing.
-It is not <span data-tippy-content="Superconscious state, profound meditation, trance, rapturous absorption.
+It is not <span href="Superconscious state, profound meditation, trance, rapturous absorption.
 A practice of <em>yoga</em> in which the seeker (<em>sadhaka</em>) becomes one with the object of his meditation (<em>sadhya</em>), thus attaining unqualified bliss. “<em>Samadhi</em> is a